BenThurber/capacitor-archive/README.md

 ## Accessing database and phpmyadmin
-The command `sudo docker ps` can be used to see all running docker containers.
-There should be three; phpmyadmin, capacitor-mysql and gitlab-runner.
-By default a database named `capacitor_test` is created inside the capacitor-mysql container.
 Phpmyadmin can be accessed from `https://<Host-Address>:8081/`
 Any container can be accessed through a shell using
 `sudo docker exec -it <container-name> bash`
+The container prod-mysql has a database named capacitor_prod.
+The container test-mysql has a database named capacitor_test.

 ## Adding a firewall with ufw